Ubuntu: I am because we are

 Culturally Responsive

-Multilingual support (African languages, English, French, Chinese).
+Multilingual support.
 Examples reflect students' lived experiences.
-Respects and preserves cultural heritage.

 06